Grilled Chicken Breasts

 - Yields: 4 Grilled Chicken Breasts

-1Light the grill and leave it on high for direct heat grilling.
+1Light the grill and leave it on medium high for direct heat grilling.
 Make sure you clean the grates!

 2Rinse the chicken breasts under cold running water and then blot dry with paper towels.